glyder/AGLDeveloperTest/README.md

 TODO:

     Part of TDD is -> Red, Green and REFACTOR
+    Project can be safely refactored with some key areas I may work over time.
-    Project can be safely refactored.
-One area is dynamic LINQ properties to functions.
+        One area is dynamic LINQ properties to functions (.
         Nulls, bad data not completely catered for.

-    Injectable Services - pipeline for console was a little bit more that I bargained for.
-        WebAPI it's build for you.
-Since i'm asked in interviews I will attempt to finish soon.
+    Console -> WebAPI -> Service.
+    Angular -> WebAPI -> Service
         Add WebAPI and an Angular 2+ project to consume and display.
         Though most my Angular projects are on disk and "Pluralsight"/Work related, I should add this soon.